qrzn23/min/wip/confessions/content.md

 I do not know why I made no attempts on the peaks.
 Perhaps it was from an obscure feeling of comradeship.
 I preferred to wait till Eckenstein joined me, which he was to do towards the end of the year.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 25.
+### Chapter 25.

 Meanwhile my magical condition was making me curiously uncomfortable.
 I was succeeding beyond all my expectations.
 In the dry pure air of Mexico, with its spiritual energy unexhausted and uncontaminated as it is in cities, it was astonishingly easy to produce satisfactory results.
 But my very success somehow disheartened me.
 I was getting what I thought I wanted and the attainment itself taught me that I wanted something entirely different.
 What that might be it did not say.
 My distress became acute; and, as I had done at the beginning, I sent out an urgent call for help from the Masters.
 It must have been heard at once, for little over a fortnight later I got a long letter from Fra.
 V.N.
 Though I had not written to him, he gave me the very word that I needed.
 It restore my courage and my confidence.
 I continued my work with deeper and truer understanding.
 I began to perceive the real implications of what I was doing.
 In particular, I gained an entirely new grip of the Cabbala.

 One of my results demands detailed record, because it proved later to be one of the foundations of the Great Work of my life.
 The word Abracadabra is familiar to everyone.
 Why should it possess such a reputation?
 Eliphas Lévi’s explanations left me cold.
 I began to suspect that it must be a corruption of some true “word of power”.
 I investigated it by means of the Cabbala.
 I restored its true spelling.
 Analysis showed it to be indeed the essential formula of the Great Work.
 It showed who to unite the Macrocosm with the Microcosm.
 I, therefore, adopted this word and its numerical value, 418, as the quintessentialized expression of the proper way to conduct all major Magical Operations.

 This discovery was only one of many.
 Before Allan Bennett left for Ceylon, he gave me most of his magical notebooks.
 One of these contained the beginnings of a Cabbalistic dictionary in which various sacred words were entered, not alphabetically, but according to their numerical value.
-I must explain that the fundamental idea of the Cabbala is that the universe may be regarded as an elaboration of the numbers from 0 to 10, arranged in a certain geometrical design and connected by twenty-two “paths”.[1]
+I must explain that the fundamental idea of the Cabbala is that the universe may be regarded as an elaboration of the numbers from 0 to 10, arranged in a certain geometrical design and connected by twenty-two “paths”.^[WEH Note: This refers to the “Tree of Life”, a method of literary criticism which has generalized itself to become a map of human consciousness.
+It is not and never has been “the fundamental idea of the Cabbalah,” but it is one of the most useful conceptions to emerge from that very diverse mystical complex.]
 The problem is to acquire perfect comprehension of the essential nature of these numbers.
 Every phenomenon, every idea, may be referred to one or more numbers.
 Each is thus, so to say, a particular modification of the pure idea.
 Sacred words which add up to any number should be eloquent commentaries on one of its aspects.
 Thus the number 13 proves to be, as it were, an essay on the number 1.
-The words “unity” and “love”[2] both add up to 13.
+The words “unity” and “love”^[WEH Note: In the Hebrew language.] both add up to 13.
 These ideas are therefore qualities of 1.
 Now, 26 combines the idea of duality, which is the condition of manifestation or consciousness, with this 13; and we find, accordingly, that 26 is the value of the name Jehovah.
 From this we see Him as the Demiourgos, the manifestation in form of the primordial One.

 For many years I worked on these lines continually, adding to Allan's nucleus, and ultimately making a systematic compilation.
 The resulting book was published in The Equinox, vol. I., no. VIII.
 It is the only dictionary of the Cabbala in existence that can claim any degree of completeness.
 Since its publication, of course, new knowledge has come to light and I hope to issue a revised edition in course of time.
 As it stands, however, it is the essential book of reference for the student.
 It can never be complete; for one thing, every student must create his own Cabbala.
 My conception, for instance, of the number 6 will not be identical to yours.
 The difference between you and me is, in fact, just this; you are capable of perceiving one set of aspects of absolute reality, I another.
 The higher our attainment, the more closely will our points of view coalesce, just as a great English and a great French historian will have more ideas in common about Napoleon Bonaparte than a Devonshire and a ProvinAal peasant.
 But there will always be more in any being than any man can know.